audacity/audacity/BUILDING.md

 ## Building on Windows

+1. Ensure the Python installer option `Add python to environment variables` is checked.
+Go to Windows Settings "Add or Remove Programs" and modify Python settings if required.

-1. Clone Audacity from the Audacity GitHub project.
+2. Clone Audacity from the Audacity GitHub project.

    For example, in the **git-bash** run: